CeON/dataverse/doc/sphinx-guides/source/installation/config.rst

 Privacy Considerations
 ++++++++++++++++++++++

 Out of the box, Dataverse will list email addresses of the "contacts" for datasets when users visit a dataset page and click the "Export Metadata" button.
-If you prefer to exclude email addresses of dataset contacts from metadata export, set :ref:`:ExcludeEmailFromExport <:ExcludeEmailFromExport>` to true.
+If you prefer to exclude email addresses of dataset contacts from metadata export, set :ref:`ExcludeEmailFromExport <ExcludeEmailFromExport>` to true.

 Additional Recommendations
 ++++++++++++++++++++++++++